Determining a Company's Dividend Payout Policy

 If you are at all familiar with basic finance and accounting, you know that, ultimately, the justification for a business having any value at all is overwhelmingly tied to its ability to pay dividends either now or at some point in the future (even if those dividends come in the form of a backdoor return to shareholders, as is the case with stock repurchase plans).
 It doesn't matter if you own an enterprise outright, perhaps as a family operated limited liability company, or if you own an enterprise partially through the purchase of individual shares of a corporation in your brokerage account, Roth IRA, direct stock purchase plan, dividend reinvestment plan, index funds, mutual fund, or ETF, at some point, someone down the line, you or a subsequent owner, has to be able to withdraw money from the business in the form of a cash dividend that can be spent, otherwise the business has no economic justification for existing as a use of your capital.

-In other words, if there were a policy that the government would tax 100% of any distributions from any business, stocks would have practically no value to outside investors, even companies that didn't pay dividends because the promise of being able to actually live off the earnings once those companies were mature was now effectively ended.
+In other words, if there was a policy that the government would tax 100% of any distributions from any business, stocks would have practically no value to outside investors, even companies that didn't pay dividends because the promise of being able to actually live off the earnings once those companies were mature was now effectively ended.

 In many cases, especially those where a company has a good opportunity to plow earnings back into the asset base on the balance sheet to expand at high returns on capital, it may be decades before the first dividend is declared.
 Sure, some businesses buck this trend - Wal-Mart Stores is an excellent example as it was one of the most successful investments of all time but Sam Walton had his retailing company distribute earnings to stockholders in ever-increasing amounts with each passing year, considering it important to shower some of the prosperity on them along the journey rather than waiting for it all to arrive at the end or requiring people to sell their ownership to cash in on the appreciation that had occurred - but others embody it.